 I read an article recently that encouraged the blogging of letters that others might find valuable.
-My last post followed this model.
-Quite a few have responded positively to that letter (though curiously not through the comments section).
-Now once again I find myself writing a private letter on a topic that others may find helpful.
-I’ve decided to start posting such letters as they occur, omitting those items which may identify the recipient.
+I've decided to start posting such letters as they occur, omitting those items which may identify the recipient.
 My prayer is that God will use these public letters to strengthen his people.

 Please accept my most sincere condolences on the death of your mother.
 Even though her illness made such an event only a matter of time, the actual death is always so painful.
 Oh, we think we are prepared, but in reality one can never really be prepared for the death of one we love.

 I'm thankful that God heard our prayers uttered over these many months and that "her passing was peaceful."
 It is also an indescribable blessing to know that "she was at peace with death and confident in her faith in Jesus."
 You are quite correct that such knowledge gives peace and hope for the future.

 As a pastor for many years, and having mourned the death of both my parents, I've discovered a few truths about death that people who have never gone through it don't realize.
 These aren't Bible truths, but the numerous funerals in which I've participated have proven them true.

 - When a parent dies, you're nine years old again.
 It doesn't matter how old you really are, what responsibilities you carry, what marks of maturity are evident in your life.
 The basic relationship that defined the bond between you and your mom overrides all other truths.
 Oh, you may continue to act the part of a mature adult, but the raw emotions that burrow a hole in your stomach are those of a child.